As you approach retirement, building a holistic financial plan that also considers your future housing expenses should be at the top of your list.

 You may want to consider relocating to a new state or just a less expensive ZIP code in the state you’re in.
 Many of my clients have considered moving to states with lower property taxes once they retire.
 This can be a great strategy to stretch your retirement dollars.

-Let’s say you are thinking about moving to a state where the average state property tax rate is less than one percent, as opposed to your current state where the average tax rate is one-and-a-half percent.
+Let’s say you are thinking about moving to a state where the average state property tax rate is less than 1%, as opposed to your current state where the average tax rate is 1.5%.
 If you purchased a home for $165,000 in the lower-property-tax state, you would save almost $1,000 each year.

 Try using online resources such as this SmartAsset tax calculator to compare which states might offer the most bang for your buck in terms of property taxes.